 Also, be careful with short-nosed pets who struggle with breathing.
 Asphalt gets extremely hot and can burn paws, so try to walk your dogs on grass and carry water with you to avoid your pet dehydrating.

 Pets respond a lot differently to heat than humans.
 Fans don’t cool them off as effectively as they do people.

 If you suspect that your pet is suffering from heatstroke, get him or her into an air-conditioned area as soon as possible.
-Apply cold towels to the neck, chest and head or run cool water over the body.
+Apply cold towels to the neck, chest, and head, or run cool water over the body.
 Allow your pet to drink small amounts of water or even lick an ice cube.
-Try to get your local vet or veterinarians as soon as possible.
+Try to get your Little Rock veterinarian as soon as possible.

 For more information, contact us today.